Wittpenn Bridge: Replacement

 The New Jersey Department of Transportation (NJDOT) replaced the Wittpenn Bridge and all its approach ramps (including connections to U.S. Route 1/9), a project estimated to cost $600 million, funded by federal dollars.
 The first phase of construction began in July 2011.
 The new span opened in 2021, and all associated project work is expected to be completed in 2022.
 The new bridge is situated just north of the existing bridge.

 The reconstruction of the bridge was partially funded by the Port Authority of New York and New Jersey.
-In November 2018, the Federal Aviation Agency (FAA) investigated a complaint raised by United Airlines that the fees they were paying for Newark Airport use were being diverted to roadway and bridge projects such as the Wittpenn Bridge which are not owned or operated by the Port Authority of New York/New Jersey.
+In November 2018, the Federal Aviation Agency (FAA) investigated a complaint raised by United Airlines that the fees they were paying for Newark Airport use were being diverted to roadway and bridge projects such as the Wittpenn Bridge which are not owned or operated by the Port Authority.

-In October 2020 the third and final section of the orthotropic bridge deck was hoisted into place.
-The bridge opened on October 1, 2021.
+In October 2020 the third and final section of the orthotropic bridge deck was hoisted into place, partially built on the former overpass that carried U.S. Route 1/9 Truck, which now carries both routes instead.
+The bridge opened on October 2, 2021.

-In addition to Route 7, the new span carries the East Coast Greenway, a long-distance biking and walking trail, and the Meadowlands Connector, a New Jersey biking and walking trail that links Hudson and Essex counties.
+In addition to Route 7, the new span will carry the East Coast Greenway, a long-distance biking and walking trail, and the Meadowlands Connector, a New Jersey biking and walking trail that links Hudson and Essex counties.